rustamkakar/Joystream-maxlevush/WG_Lead_Term_Limits.md

 *Pre-proposal Discussion https://testnet.joystream.org/#/forum/threads/372*

-### For current Leads the term limit (starting from when a proposal is approved) is 1 month.
+### For current Leads the term limit (starting from when this proposal is approved) is 1 month.

 After this period has ended the lead could stay on as:
 - a worker